Last updated on October 10, 2025 4:39 am

 - Comes with a wide assortment of drill bits.

-- Has a swivel head pin vise that. accommodates a wide range of bit sizes
+- Utilizes a swivel head pin vise that. accommodates a wide range of bit sizes

 - Hardened black-oxide collets keep your grip secure.